Ethics and Reproductive Technology

 Human Cloning

 Of the technologies discussed in the book, the idea of human cloning was the most evocative of creative science fiction shows and seemingly improbable in our lifetimes.
 However, the famous case of Dolly the Sheep demonstrates human cloning to be a possible reality.
 Dolly was the product of genetic material from a mammary cell in a sheep inserted into an unfertilized egg cell of another sheep, and then implanted into a third sheep, its surrogate mother.
-Though human cloning is not yet possible (and banned in many countries), Dr. Islam mentions both Islamic bioethics and western secular bioethics as largely critical of the notion.[13]
-The idea brings to light questions around souls (is the cloned human the same person as the original?
+Though human cloning is not yet possible (and preemptively banned in many countries), Dr. Islam mentions both Islamic bioethics and western secular bioethics as severely critical of the notion.[13]
+To say the least, it would bring to light questions around souls (is the cloned human the same person as the original?
 Or a sort of twin?) and genetic/kinship ties.
+As with other ARTs, human cloning, should it be possible, would entirely collapse conventional categories of parenthood and lineage.

 Conclusion

 Dr. Islam does not cover every permutation and situation possible, and as perspectives on family and marriage continue to change, bioethics can only run to address them.
-Works like hers, even if or when one disagrees with her conclusions, provide a useful methodology to examine where western secular bioethics and Islamic bioethics can agree and diverge on the use of ART.
-As these technologies become more accessible, Muslims must continue to seek decisions regarding them.
+Works like hers, even if or when one disagrees with her conclusions, provide a useful resource to examine where western secular bioethics and Islamic bioethics can agree and diverge on the use of ART.
+As these technologies become more accessible, instead of stopping at legal answers, scholars, thinkers, and scientists must lead with a forward-thinking vision.
+The goal is to develop technologies built on Islamic ethics that serve not only our communities but contribute meaningfully to global bioethical discourse and human well-being.

 Even this brief explanation of ART illustrates that it is not enough to maintain only personal rights at the center of the discussion: long-standing impact on health, families, and communities must be evaluated.
 Physical and mental health concerns, especially for the women and children directly impacted, cannot be ignored.
 From the individual to a policy level, the methods employed to arrive at ethical judgments require deliberation.
 Many of these issues may seem remote or too niche, but that is precisely why other perspectives should not be relegated to the periphery.
 Allah has given us freedom, but it is not unconditional nor an end in and of itself; our freedom is liberation from whims and a means to obey His will alone.
 Raising righteous children is praiseworthy, and it follows that so is undertaking the start of the task that is parenthood in a proper manner.